-Batu Caves Tips: Everything You Need To Know For Your Visit
+Batu Caves Tips: Everything You Need To Know

 Visiting the Batu Caves is one of the most memorable things we’ve checked off our bucket lists.
 Bright colorful steps, dramatic limestone caves, a giant golden statue, and lively monkeys mingling with tourists — it’s unlike anything we’ve seen before.
 And it’s one of those places that seems just so far away… so out of reach.
 But that’s not true at all!